 Change is difficult and adoption takes time.
 As one of my mentors taught me, digital transformation is a marathon, not a sprint.
 Instead of trying to do everything at once, it’s important to understand the key pain points of your organization and productively prioritize them.
 Digital transformation is daunting, but your organization doesn’t have to be another story of failure.
 By keeping in mind the best practices for adoption, you’ll get more out of your direct material sourcing platform than you ever imagined.

-Watch our demo on demand and see why leading supply chains around the world rely on LevaData's decision intelligence platform.
+Watch our demo on demand and see why leading supply chains worldwide rely on LevaData's decision intelligence, procurement in supply chain management, and direct material sourcing platform.